 If you notice any symptoms while receiving KEYTRUDA® (pembrolizumab), you should talk to your doctor right away.
+Be aware that side effects may still occur after receiving your last dose of KEYTRUDA.

 Certain medications, such as corticosteroids, may be used to prevent more severe complications and reduce your symptoms.
 Your doctor may delay or completely stop your treatment if your side effects are too severe.